kirchoffpt/karly-sixtyfour/README.md

 ## BUILD
 Just cmake and build.
 The cmake is setup to download googletest automatically.
 Should work for both g++ and msvc.
-If on linux just run the following in the root folder:
+For example, if on linux, just run the following in the root folder:
 ```
 cmake .
 make